MohamedAEmara/task-management-system/README.md

    $ cd task-management-system
    ```

-2. Start the required services (MySQL and Redis):
+2. Start the required services (MySQL, Redis, and RabbitMQ):
    ```bash
    $ docker-compose -f src/main/resources/docker-compose.yml up -d
    ```

+   > **Note**: This will start MySQL, Redis, and RabbitMQ containers.
+RabbitMQ Management UI will be available at http://localhost:15672 (admin/password)

 3. Build and run the application:
    ```bash